aleph2c/miros/doc/recipes.rst

    callback responses to specific events and set a parent at runtime.<recipes-creating-a-state-method-from-a-template>`

 3. You can use a fusion technique.
-You can hand write a state and use context managers within the method so that the miros package can register callbacks for specific signals, or even change it's parent at run time.
+You can hand write a :term:`state<State>` and use context managers within the method so that the miros package can register callbacks for specific signals, or even change it's parent at run time.